auth0/docs/articles/protocols/saml/saml-configuration/saml-assertions.md

 * **mapUnknownClaimsAsIs** (bool): if `passthroughClaimsWithNoMapping` is true and this is false (default), for each claim that is not mapped to the common profile Auth0 will add a prefix `http://schema.auth0.com`.
 If true it will passthrough the claim as-is.
 Default is false.

-* **mapIdentities**: If true, it will will add more information in the token like the provider used (google, adfs, ad, and so on) and the Access Token if available.
+* **mapIdentities**: If true, it will will add more information in the token like the provider used (google, adfs, ad, and so on) and the <dfn data-key="access-token">Access Token</dfn> if available.
 Default is true.

 * **signatureAlgorithm**: Signature algorithm to sign the SAML Assertion or response.
 Default is `rsa-sha1` and it could be `rsa-sha256`.